YamilaTimmer/BVAL-java-application/README.md

 ### Tool features
 1. Generating a summary to get an overview of the input beta values file
 2. Generating a filtered output file, where the user can filter on samples (columns), genomic positions (chromosomes or genes) and on specific beta value ranges using a cutoff
-3. Generating a report where two or more samples are compared using one of various statistical methods ([Student's _t_-test](https://en.wikipedia.org/wiki/Student%27s_t-test), [Spearman's rank correlation coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient), [Wilcoxon signed-rank test](https://en.wikipedia.org/wiki/Wilcoxon_signed-rank_test))
+3. Generating a report where two or more samples are compared using one of various statistical methods: [Student's _t_-test](https://en.wikipedia.org/wiki/Student%27s_t-test), [Spearman's rank correlation coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient), [Wilcoxon signed-rank test](https://en.wikipedia.org/wiki/Wilcoxon_signed-rank_test)

 ## System requirements and installation
 ### System requirements
-- OS: Windows, macOS or Linux
+- **OS**: Windows, macOS or Linux

 This tool was created using:
 - Java ([v.24.0.1](https://www.oracle.com/java/technologies/javase/jdk24-archive-downloads.html))